Crafted for the Dedicated: Off-Road Enthusiasts, Professionals, and Serious DIYers

 Color code the rods if desired to match existing socket color, use tape on colorless ones.

-Designed for 10mm to 23mm.
+Designed for 10mm to 25mm.
 Other sizes are seldom used, and just get in the way.
+(SAE works fine too, organize however you wish)

 Rollable to fit in your toolbox, and carry without worrying about the case falling open, and giving yourself another project: hide and seek with sockets.

-Designed to be droppable, because things get crazy when you're wrenching!
+Designed to be bumpable, droppable, and movable, because things get crazy when you're wrenching!

 Strong - Double ply 1000 Denier Cordura Nylon: strongest fabric available without adding Kevlar.